 The first step to better listening is to begin with a goal.
 Many product managers are excited to go out and talk to customers but if you don’t set a goal and have clarity on what you hope to accomplish, you can end up wasting a lot of time.
 Worse, you can end up with a lot of data that doesn’t help you build a better product.
 Klein advises to focus by identifying the questions you want to answer and determining the right way to answer those questions.

-Questions to never ask
+Questions to never ask in customer interviews

 It is your job to understand your users’ collective problems and pick a shared one to solve and then design something that solves it.